 1. High-Interests & Credit Score

 Although you have a small company, you are operating in a business world where giants have the edge over small businesses.
-All those companies that have a reputable image and established name can gain the bank’s preference and lower interest rates.
+Companies with a reputable image and established names can gain the bank’s preference and lower interest rates.
 Thus, making it hard for small companies to make their way into the competition.
-Similarly, without a strong credit score – 700, it is challenging to bag a loan, especially with low-interest rates.
+Similarly, without a strong credit score – of 700, it is challenging to bag a loan, especially with low-interest rates.
+It’s hard to get approved with your emergency loans.
 However, paying high interest is out of the question.

 2. No Guaranteed Approval

 Usually, small business owners have insufficient funds to buckle up an expense due to which they seek out a loan.
-Unfortunately, there is no guarantee of loan approvals for the amount you require.
-At times, you might get 70% of the entire amount you applied for.
-Thus, you still won’t have enough money available to purchase an asset while a loan is on your shoulders with the responsibility of repayments.
+Unfortunately, there is no guarantee of loan approvals for the required amount.
+You might sometimes get 70% of the entire amount you applied for.
+Thus, you still won’t have enough money to purchase an asset while a loan is on your shoulders with the responsibility of repayments.
 So, things don’t go the way you planned.

 3. Cut-Backs on Profits

-Every business has an overwhelmingly long list of expenses, not enough space to add another interest expense to it.
+Every business has an overwhelmingly long list of expenses, not enough space to add another interest expense.
 Believe it or not, even if the interest rate is as low as 5% to 8%, it does make up a huge expense on your profit and loss statement.
 Thus, resulting in decreased profits.
-If you fail to pay interest on time, then it would also add to the list of liabilities in your balance sheet.
+If you fail to pay interest on time, it would also add to the list of liabilities on your balance sheet.

 4. Lengthy Application Process & Paperwork

-Indeed, approvals are quick, but you have to go through heaps of paperwork.
-Financial institutions have to verify all your credentials to close doors for potential defaults.
-You have to submit your updated, current, and future projected financial statements with cashflows.
-Alongside this, your business licenses, credit score, personal details, and even collateral.
+Indeed, approvals are quick, but you must go through much paperwork.
+Financial institutions must verify your credentials to close doors for potential defaults.
+You must submit your updated, current, and future projected financial statements with cashflows.
+Alongside this your business licenses, credit score, personal details, and even collateral.
 All this paperwork is quite time-consuming and requires a couple of weeks.

 5. Substantial Risk Attached